-- In cooperation the school, the parents and the children lay the foundation for life long learning.
+- In cooperation the school, the parents/guardians and the children lay the foundation for life long learning.

 Principles of the Nordic School

-The Nordic Pedagogical Principles are based on Danish, Norwegian and Swedish Pre school curriculums.
+The Nordic Pedagogical Principles are based on the Danish, Finnish, Norwegian and Swedish Preschool curriculums.

 - The school should be enjoyable and secure and create a good environment for well-being (trivsel), personal development and learning for all children.